 Because you are already on probation your credibility may already be an issue in the defense of a probation violation accusation or other additional criminal charges.
 Experienced legal counsel may speak on your behalf in a probation hearing or other legal matters, providing a voice of experience and reason in an effort to prove your innocence, or in the case of a technical violation of probation, that an honest oversight or special circumstances existed which should not warrant your probation to be revoked.

-The Law Office of Robert B. Peddy, P.A., aggressively defends the legal rights of those accused of violating the terms of probation, or other criminal defense legal issues in Lakeland, Winter haven, Bartow, and the entire Polk County Florida area.
+The Law Offices of Peddy, P.A., aggressively defends the legal rights of those accused of violating the terms of probation, or other criminal defense legal issues in Lakeland, Winter Haven, Bartow, Plant City, Tampa, Hillsborough, Highlands, Hardee, and Polk County, Florida.